Updated: August 23, 2023

 Oftentimes, we become too focused on specific financial goals that we forget to consider the whole picture.
 We spend time and countless hours working – so that we can afford to buy that car, that house, or go on that dream vacation.

-I’ve started running again early this year, and can now do almost 50 ab crunches per workout.
-I’m now also more careful with what I eat and do yoga once a month.
+I started running again early this year and can now do almost 50 ab crunches per workout.
+I’m now also more careful with what I eat, and do yoga once a month.

 Will I be able to finally get those six-pack abs?
 Only time will tell… but I’m not waiting.
-It will happen if it will happen.
+It will happen if it happens.